Thomas Dongan (judge): Restoration

-After the Restoration of Charles II, Dongan, who was living in a state of dire poverty, begged to be reappointed to the Bench, despite his age, ill-health, Catholic sympathies and dubious political loyalties.
+After the Restoration of Charles II, Dongan, who was living in a state of dire poverty, begged to be reappointed to the Bench, despite his age, ill health, Catholic sympathies and dubious political loyalties.
 Probably Ormonde, who was soon to become Lord Lieutenant of Ireland, and who never forgot a friend, recommended him for preferment, and he was appointed third Baron of the Court of Exchequer (Ireland).
-Ball notes that his appointment came at the last possible moment, on the grounds that he was unfit for office and, it was reckoned, would be unlikely to serve for long.
-This assumption was justified: by 1663 he was pleading to be allowed to retire on his age and ill health, and he died in late June of that year.
+Ball notes that his appointment came at the last possible moment (January 1661), on the grounds that he was unfit for office and, it was reckoned, would be unlikely to serve for long.
+This assumption was justified: by 1663 he was pleading to be allowed to retire on account of his age and ill health, and he died in late June of that year.
 He was survived by his youngest son and heir John, of Possickstown, County Kildare, and his granddaughter Mariana Boate.